andrey-aleshkov/backbone-uikit/README.md

 # backbone-uikit

+This is set of UI components inspired by the iOS UIKit Framework.
+The UIKit provides the crucial infrastructure needed to construct and manage web apps.

 This is an example of building a JavaScript library with AMD modules and using requirejs while in dev, but then building a file for distribution that does not require an AMD loader.
 The built file will work either with browser globals